1

 It's the 'norm'

-Most young people are fully aware of what drink and needle spiking is and live with the fear of being attacked.
-Drink and needle spiking is accepted as part of a 'normal' night out for most young people and has been for many years.
+Most young people are fully aware of what spiking is and live with the fear of being attacked.
+Spiking is accepted as part of a 'normal' night out for most young people and has been for many years.